chengmarc/gecko-scan/all-crypto-daily/README.md

 ## Readme
 This is the default save location for data extracted from **gecko_scan_all_crypto.py**.
-If you want to change the save location, paste your directory into **gecko_scan config.ini**.
+If you want to change the save location, paste your directory into **config.ini**.
 ## Example
 You want to save the .csv files to **C:\Users\Public\Documents** You can change **output_path_all_crypto=**